FTarfasse/quick-perf-wiki/SQL-annotations.md

 In addition to the performance properties verified by the global annotations, you can check other performance properties at method level.

 In addition, the annotations applied at method level can help you to document your code.
-By example, by reading ```java
-@ExpectSelect(1)``` annotation applied on a test method you kwow that we expect one select sent to the database.
+By example, by reading ```@ExpectSelect(1)``` annotation applied on a test method you kwow that we expect one select sent to the database.

 Among all the SQL annotations, we recommend to use the following at method level: